kmkuesters/pooledpeaks/inst/paper.md

 While a plethora of methods exist for downstream statistical analysis of allele frequencies, processing raw fragment data is limited by available software.
-Of the limited software that can read the .fsa binary raw data file format, nearly all require purchase or registration, are primarily built for windows, are inefficient for analyzing large batches of files, and are highly dependent on individual researcher experience.
+Of the limited software that can read the .fsa binary raw data file format, nearly all require purchase or registration, are primarily built for Windows, are inefficient for analyzing large batches of files, and are highly dependent on individual researcher experience.
 Additionally, a previous R package allowing for the analysis of .fsa files is incompatible with the updated file version.
-When using fragment analysis for microsatellite markers on pooled samples, once the raw data is extracted and scored, it must be cleaned and transformed into allele frequencies using a second software, such as excel, which is limited in its capacity for automation and version control.
+When using fragment analysis for microsatellite markers on pooled samples, once the raw data is extracted and scored, it must be cleaned and transformed into allele frequencies using a second software, such as Excel, which is limited in its capacity for automation and version control.
 Another platform shift is often required to analyze the resulting allele frequencies.
 These factors highlight the need for a comprehensive scoring and analysis pipeline that is